A Higher-Order Language for Markov Kernels and Linear Operators: Syntax

-Due to obvious reasons, every Markov category can interpret this language, as we show in Figure~\ref{fig:semmk}.
-However, as it stands, this language is not very expressive, as it does not have any probabilistic primitives nor does it have any interesting types since $1 \times 1 \cong 1$.
+and the contexts are interpreted using $\times$ over the interpretation of the types.
+However, as it stands, it is not very expressive, since it does not have any probabilistic primitives nor does it have any interesting types since $1 \times 1 \cong 1$.

 When working with concrete models (c.f.
-Section~\ref{sec:concmod}) we can extend it with more expressive types as well as with concrete probabilistic primitives.
+Section~\ref{sec:concmod}) we can extend the language with more expressive types as well as with concrete probabilistic primitives.
 For instance, in the context of continuous probabilities we could add a $\R$ datatype and a $\cdot \vdash \mathsf{uniform} : \R$ uniform distribution primitive.

+Note that even though this language does not have any explicit sampling operators, this is implicitly achieved by the $\mathsf{let}$ operator.
+For instance, the program $\letin{x}{\mathsf{uniform}}{x + x}$ samples from a uniform distribution, binds the result to the variable $x$ and adds the sample to itself.